 Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents, marketable securities, and accounts receivable.
-The Company's cash and cash equivalents are held at one accredited financial institution, in amounts that exceed federally insured limits.
+The Company's cash and cash equivalents are held at accredited financial institutions, in amounts that exceed federally insured limits.
 The Company does not believe that it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.

 The primary objectives for the Company's investment portfolio are the preservation of capital and maintenance of liquidity.
-In 2019, the Company adopted its investment policy which allows funds to be held outside bank accounts, but to be invested only in readily marketable fixed income instruments with readily ascertainable market values, denominated and payable in U.S. dollars including obligations of the U.S. government and its agencies and money market funds registered according to Rule 2a-7 of the Investment Company Act of 1940.
+The Company's investment policy allows funds to be held outside bank accounts, but to be invested only in readily marketable fixed income instruments with readily ascertainable market values, denominated and payable in United States Dollars including obligations of the U.S. government, U.S. government-sponsored enterprises, U.S. government agencies and highly rated corporate debt obligations, including commercial paper and corporate bonds, and money market funds registered according to Rule 2a-7 of the Investment Company Act of 1940.
 Investments in the money market fund shall be consistent with approved instruments and assets under management must be at least \$1.0 billion.